 We're even scanning the content of emails for bad URLs and questionable keywords.
 We use blacklists, stats we've gathered, and our own technology to predict whether or not particular email content is going to cause a problem.

-Thanks to Omnivore, we sent 50,000 warnings and shut down 45,905 malicious accounts in 2011 alone.
+Thanks to Omnivore, we've shut down hundreds of thousands of malicious accounts.
 Omnivore also teaches us valuable information that we can share with our subscribers, like the fact that a single opt-in list will have twice the amount of bounces as a double opt-in list.

 Since our technology prevents abuse on such a massive scale, you'll achieve better deliverability by default — because even problem-free senders benefit from a self-cleaning system.